KilZenc/Stardew-SMAPI-Mods/FishingAssistant/README.md

 **Possible values:** `true | false`

 ```
-Show preview for all fish species, even ones you have never caught.
+Show a preview for all fish species, even ones you have never caught.
 ```

 ### AlwaysShowLegendaryFish